Hive-Systems/pyfair/docs/faqs.rst

 Pert distributions:

-* High parameter must be equal to or greater than Mode parameter
+* High parameter must be equal to or greater than Most Likely parameter
-* Mode parameter must be equal to or greater than Low parameter
+* Most likely parameter must be equal to or greater than Low parameter

 Parameter Mismatch
 ------------------